dmyersturnbull/tyrannosaurus/README.md

 [![Travis](https://travis-ci.org/dmyersturnbull/tyrannosaurus.svg?branch=master)](https://travis-ci.org/dmyersturnbull/tyrannosaurus)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+What it does:
-1. Generate Python projects set up with modern tools, including [Tox](https://github.com/tox-dev/tox), PyPi, and Anaconda.
+- Generates Python projects configured for modern build tools and ready to upload to readthedocs, PyPi, and [Conda-Forge](https://conda-forge.org/).
-2. Update dependencies listed in any format, and find conflicts.

-I wrote this after making 18 Git commits trying to configure readthedocs and PyPi.
-This avoids that struggle for 99% of projects.
+- Synchronizes dependencies in setup.py, requirements files, conda builds, pipenvs, and [poetry](https://python-poetry.org/) configs.
+- Lets your package's users build with the tools they prefer.

+What it doesn't do:
+- Resolve dependencies.
+See Poetry or Anaconda for this!
+- Introduce any new path to list dependencies.

-Install with `pip install tyrannosaurus`.
+1. Install with `pip install tyrannosaurus`.
-Create a project with `tyrannosaurus init` for a structure like this one, modify it as you see fit, and use `tyrannosaurus reqs`, `tyrannosaurus bump`,  and/or `tyrannosaurus find` to manage dependencies.
+2. Create a project with `tyrannosaurus new`.
+Modify as you see fit.
-These commands will keep any requirements.txt, setup.py, Pipfile, Poetry dependencies, conda recipes, and Anaconda environment files in sync.
-And they'll tell you about conflicting, cyclic, and duplicate dependencies.

-**Non-goal:**
-This little project does not introduce a new abstraction for dependency management.
-It only makes it easier to start new projects and sync or migrate between formats.
-[Anaconda](https://anaconda.org/), [conda-forge](https://conda-forge.org/), [pipenv](https://github.com/pypa/pipenv), and [poetry](https://github.com/python-poetry/poetry) are great places to look.
+4. Use `tyrannosaurus reqs` to synchronize your dependencies and project info (version number, description).
+5. Optionally, run `tyrannosaurus reqs --latest`.
+This interfaces with Poetry and Conda-Forge to find package updates.

+Poetry and Conda (and pipenv) are full dependency managers capable of identifying and resolving conflicts.
+Tyrannosaurus is just smart enough to tell you when versions from Conda and PyPi cannot match.

 ⚠ Not finished yet!
 The scripts are scattered everywhere.
 This should be ready in late April.

 ### creating a new project

 ```
-tyrannosaurus init mynewproject
+tyrannosaurus new mynewproject
 ```

 Your new project is ready for PyPi, Sphinx, Sphinx API docs, readthedocs, Git, Tox, Travis, CircleCI, and conda-forge.